Kurukshetra, Site of Battle in the Great Epic of Mahabharata

-Kurukshetra, Site of Battle of Mahabharata is in Haryana state in India.
+Kurukshetra, the site of Battle in the Epic of Mahabharata, is at Haryana in India.
 Kurukshetra or Dharmshetra means ‘the region of righteousness’.

 Kurukshetra is a place of great significance in Hinduism.
 It is the place where the fierce ‘Battle of Mahabharata’ was fought.
 Jyotisar in Kurukshetra, is the place where Lord Krishna preached his philosophy of ‘Karma’ (Karma is a Sankrit word with meaning ‘deed’ in English) to ‘Arjuna’, as per the Holy epic of Bhagwad-Gita.
-Kurukshetra is spread over vast areas of North Eastern Haryana and consists of many holy places, temples, sacred tanks, etc. Geeta Jayanti festival is the main festival of Kurukshetra.
+This place is is spread over vast areas of North Eastern Haryana and consists of many holy places, temples, sacred tanks, etc. Geeta Jayanti festival is the main festival of this town.

 Mahabharata, the great Sanskrit epic written by Vyasa, is believed to be written in the 8th or 9th century BCE.
 Oldest existing preserved parts of this great epic is believed to be from 400 BCE.
 Great Epic of Mahabharata is considered as the “longest poem”, consisting of 1.8 million words!

-Brahma Sarovar, Sannihit Sarovar, Jyotisar, Jindal Park, Bhadra Kali Mandir, Krishna Museum, Kurukshetra Panorama and Science Centre, Bhishma Kund, etc, are some of the other places in and around Kurukshetra.
+Brahma Sarovar, Sannihit Sarovar, Jyotisar, Jindal Park, Bhadra Kali Mandir, Krishna Museum, Kurukshetra Panorama and Science Centre, Bhishma Kund, etc, are some of the other places in and around this historic place.

 How Do I Go to Kurukshetra, Site of Battle of Mahabharata?